ajs-voices/once-upon-a-dream/scenes/068-leaving.md

 Alex turned on the hot water and set the temperature of the water before turning his attention to me.
 I grinned at him as he lifted my arms above my head and tugged my shirt off.
 "Are you pampering me?"

 "No.  I'm taking what I want."
-He grined at me.
+He grinbed back at me.

 "What do you what?"
 I teased sleepily.